macjabeth/Lambda-Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - Inline Styles, which I suppose are useful in that you can write them right there in JavaScript and have all your styles, structure and interactivity in one component.

 - Styled Components, which are like Inline Styles on steroids.
 You can simply create a component with styles attached and use those components in your jsx markup.
+You can also use other nifty features here like nested styling, and props detection for dynamic styling.